PluralKit/infra/README.md

-# PluralKit NixOS infrastructure
+# PluralKit Production infrastructure

 ## Quick command list

-* Updating configs on an existing machine: `nixos-rebuild switch --flake .#`
+- Updating configs on an existing machine: `nixos-rebuild switch --flake .#hostname --target-host you@hostname.pluralkit.net --build-host you@hostname.pluralkit.net --use-remote-sudo`

-## System configuration
+## NixOS System configuration

 Each system gets a directory in `nixosConfigurations`. `default.nix` in each directory is the equivalent of `/etc/nixos/configuration.nix`,